ei-lene/ei-lene.github.com/source/_posts/2013-02-12-thinking-of-learning-to-code.markdown

 When personal computers first came out, they were considered novel gadgets for a small slice of society – the geeks and bandwagoners with spare cash. – Why would a regular person need to use a computer?

 Now, everyone uses some form of a personal computer, all the time, whether it be a computer, laptop, tablets, or smartphones.
-For many young children today, iPad are often more familiar than books.
+For many young children today, iPads are often more familiar than books.

-Technology and software already underpin most if today’s operations, and will only become more ubiquitous, not less so.
+Technology and software already underpin most of today’s operations, and will only become more ubiquitous, not less so.
 And so, knowing how to code – to interact with software with more control instead of being a powerless end-user – will soon be imperative.

 I’m educating myself for the future.
 Do you want to be left behind?